sara-sabr/ITStrategy/wip-tec/en/IITB_KPIs.md

 IITB's rate of delivery will be measured by how much it improves, fostering a continuous improvement measurement over a hard target.
 The measurement will be two folds:

-1. the rate at which intake capacity increases.
-The PMO's [Active Project List](http://dialogue/grp/ippst/Approved%20Projects%20Lists%20%28APL%29/Forms/AllItems.aspx?RootFolder=%2Fgrp%2Fippst%2FApproved%20Projects%20Lists%20%28APL%29%2FFY%202019%2D2020&FolderCTID=0x012000D8E2E348AB0A034886495AE4BED12E07&View=%7b2C779E42-EB28-444B-AACD-39CC61DDBCE2%7d), for Major/Minor/Small ESDC projects, as well as the PMO's [IITB Lite projects](http://dialogue/grp/ITPM-GPTI/Lists/IITBPMP%20Small%20Projects/AllItems.aspx) will be used as reference points to monitor intake increase. the project's complexity will be considered in the measurement.
+1\. the rate at which intake capacity increases.
+The PMO's [Active Project List](http://dialogue/grp/ippst/Approved%20Projects%20Lists%20%28APL%29/Forms/AllItems.aspx?RootFolder=%2Fgrp%2Fippst%2FApproved%20Projects%20Lists%20%28APL%29%2FFY%202019%2D2020&FolderCTID=0x012000D8E2E348AB0A034886495AE4BED12E07&View=%7b2C779E42-EB28-444B-AACD-39CC61DDBCE2%7d), for Major/Minor/Small ESDC projects, as well as the PMO's [IITB Lite projects](http://dialogue/grp/ITPM-GPTI/Lists/IITBPMP%20Small%20Projects/AllItems.aspx) will be used as reference points to monitor intake increase.
+The project's complexity will be considered in the measurement.

+For each 4 complexity and risk levels ([PCRA](https://www.canada.ca/en/treasury-board-secretariat/services/information-technology-project-management/project-management/project-complexity-risk-assessment-tool.html)):

 `rate of project delivery = (Projects Year_n - Projects Year_n-1) / Projects Year_n-1`

-2. the rate at which product releases increases.
+2\. the rate at which product releases increases.
 The list of products and their release schedule is found **&lt;insert location here&gt;**

 `rate of product delivery = (Product releases Year_n - Product releases Year_n-1) / Product releases Year_n-1`